Kratsios Tells NIST to Go ‘Back to Basics’ on AI Standards

-The director of the White House Office of Science and Technology Policy (OSTP) said last week that the National Institute of Standards and Technology (NIST) must go “back to basics” and re-center it works around creating artificial intelligence standards.
+The director of the White House Office of Science and Technology Policy (OSTP) said last week that the National Institute of Standards and Technology (NIST) must go “back to basics” and re-center its work around creating artificial intelligence standards.

 “I think we need to go back to basics at NIST, and back to basics around what NIST exists for, and that is to promulgate best in class standards and do critical metrology or measurement science around AI models,” said OSTP Director Michael Kratsios while speaking at an event held by the Consumer Technology Association.